A Yellow Butterfly Called Sphinx: Synopsis

 The work consists of 33 letters.
 They are divided into three parts which correspond to the three terms of the school year.

-A unknown student writes to her class math teacher, asking her about a math question concerning "infinity".
+An unknown student writes to her class math teacher, asking her about a math question concerning "infinity".
 The student signs with the alias X, and asks her to slip her answer into the pile of corrected homework that she is passing around.
 At first, she is very reluctant.
 However, she gradually takes pleasure in this correspondence.

 She confides about her discipline problems with the class; about the anti-depressive treatment she takes, about her personal life, and why she no longer wears on her jacket a yellow butterfly-shaped brooch.

 She comes to multiply the homework to increase their correspondence.
 This gets her into trouble with parents and management.
 In short, she is under the influence of X who, feeling this, at times remains voluntarily silent.
 Unable to take it any longer, she asks him to reveal himself.